 The stems of Yalu are dark green.
 In addition, it contains a high amount of both Waka and Lewena – this is one of the most popular Fijian Kava types.

 The Bisinisi plant has an abundance of both Waka and Lewena.
 In addition, it grows quickly and has a fantastic turnaround for Kava production.

 The Kasa Drau type of Kava Fiji produces more branches than others.
 Also, it contains more waka, and a lower content of Lewena.

 Fiji Kava has now become available in Australia.

-As of December 1st 2020, the Australian government has alllowed kava to be imported and sold under a permit system.
+As of December 1st 2020, the Australian government has allowed kava to be imported and sold under a permit system.
 Therefore the majority of Fiji kava varieties that are listed above will be available for sale.
 Importation is expected to increase rapidly.
-However we recomend dealing only with reputable suppliers of Fiji Kava and not random online sales available on Gumtree or facebook.
-We have been working in conjunction with Kava Australia and Australia Kava Shop to import only the best Fiji kava.
+However, we recommend dealing only with reputable suppliers of Fiji Kava.
+That’s why we have been working in conjunction with Kava Australia and Australia Kava Shop to import only the best Fiji kava.